ADORSYS-GIS/netbird/README.md

 This repository provides comprehensive deployment solutions for NetBird and its supporting infrastructure:

 1. **NetBird Deployment**: Complete NetBird setup with Caddy reverse proxy
-2. **Identity Management**: Automated Keycloak deployment with Ansible
-3. **Observability Stack**: Production-grade monitoring with Prometheus, Loki, Mimir, Tempo, and Grafana
+2. **Observability Stack**: Production-grade monitoring with Prometheus, Loki, Mimir, Tempo, and Grafana

 The observability stack is deployment-agnostic and can monitor any infrastructure, not just NetBird.